jasb3110/Radiocarbon-reservoir/README.md

 ## Materials and methods

 This work estimates the $\Delta R$ off Peru & Chile (0 to 50 °S) during the last 12 Kyr BP.
 Therefore, I compiled several previous estimations.
-It was 185 pairs (Marine and terrestrial samples of different organic materials (wood, shell and others organic remains).
-Bellow, I attached the input data set.
+It was 185 pairs (Marine and terrestrial samples of different organic materials (wood, shell and others organic remains)obtained in the South-Eastern Pacific Ocean (SEPO).Bellow, I attached the input data set.

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/r.input%20data1.png?raw=true)

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/2aa2f1dd8cfb7737d761e79f91086531b959a368/r.input%20data2.png?raw=true)

 I used a Bchron package in R programming to estimate the maximum probability of calibrated marine and terrestrial age according to Marine20 and Shcal20, respectively (Heaton et al. 2020; Hogg et al. 2020).
 Then I calculated the difference between each pair under bootstrapping suggested by Russell et al. 2011.
-After that, I reduced the pool data from 185 to 96 samples for decreasing the overweight of repeated data.
-So that, I solve this issue, using error weight means deleting extra values and reducing error calibration.
+After that, I reduced the pool data from 185 to 96 samples for decreasing the overweight of repeated data belonging to the same stratigraphic unit.
+So that, I solved this issue, using error weight means deleting extra values and reducing error calibration.

 I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP, Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP, and Current warming period (CWP) is last 180 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age; $\Delta R$ : estimated value and its uncertainty.

 Next, I did do a Factorial multivariate analysis, using the Factominer package, and a Generalized analysis model(GAM), using mgcv package, of 96 pairs of data.
-Finally, I recalculated $\Delta R$ according to latitude and calibrated age before to present (Cal yr BP) in boxes, using the error weight mean for decreased error propagation.
+Finally, I recalculated $\Delta R$ according to latitude and calibrated age before to present (Cal yr BP) in boxes like previous work(Ortlieb et al. 2011; Carré et al. 2016), using the "error weight mean" for decreased error propagation.

 ## Principal outcomes